 Digital Radio Gateways

-The gateways operate as an interface between Omnitronics’ dispatch solutions and a digital radio such as a MotoTRBO mobile, a DMR repeater or a P25 base.
-Whether your organization is running different digital radio systems (including DMR, P25, Tetra etc) or a combination of them, it doesn’t matter.
+The gateways operate as an interface between Omnitronics dispatch solutions and a digital radio such as a MotoTRBO mobile, a DMR repeater or a P25 base.
+Whether an organization is running different digital radio systems (including DMR, P25, Tetra etc) or a combination of them, it doesn’t matter.

 The Digital Radio Gateways translate voice and data into the same digital protocol, meaning differing radios and protocols will all be able to connect to the one network.
 Users are no longer restricted in their choice of protocol nor need to convert their entire network in one swoop.
 True interoperability is now within reach.